The 4 Vocal Registers Explained (With Examples)

 A person’s vocal range is usually thought of in terms of different sections or registers, which are separated by something called breaks.

-These sections are categorized by the type of vocal cords which vibrate, the pharyngeal shape, and where the voice resonates in the body while producing a sound.
-Break notes are usually the hardest point for the vocalist to reach and are the transition zones between lower and upper register singing.
+These sections are categorized by the type of vocal cords that vibrate, the pharyngeal shape, and where the voice resonates in the body while producing a sound.
+Break notes are usually the hardest point for the vocalist to reach and are the transition zones between lower and upper-register singing.

 What are the Four Vocal Registers?